 \section{Introduction}

-Petri nets are a well-known model of a class of distributed systems; we can refer, e.g., to the monographs~\cite{reisig2013} or~\cite{BestDevillers2024} for an introduction.
-The \emph{reachability} problem, asking if a given target configuration is reachable from a given initial marking.
+Petri nets are a well-known model of a class of distributed systems; for an introduction, we refer, e.g., to the monographs~\cite{reisig2013} and~\cite{BestDevillers2024}.

+The \emph{reachability} problem asks whether a given target marking is reachable from a given initial marking.
 Here, a \emph{marking} is the standard term for a Petri net configuration, assigning a number of \emph{tokens} to each \emph{place} (local state).
-The reachability problem for Petri nets is well known for its computational complexity: its Ackermann-completeness has been only recently established (see~\cite{DBLP:conf/focs/Leroux21,DBLP:conf/focs/CzerwinskiO21} for the lower bound, and \cite{DBLP:conf/lics/LerouxS19} for the upper bound).
-The \emph{boundedness} problem, asking if the reachability set for a given initial configuration is finite, and the \emph{liveness} problem, asking if no action can become dead, are among other standard analysis problems.
-While boundedness is known to be EXPSPACE-complete~\cite{DBLP:conf/stoc/CardozaLM76,DBLP:journals/tcs/Rackoff78}, liveness is tightly related to reachability~\cite{DBLP:conf/focs/Hack74}, and is thus now known to be Ackermann-complete.
+The reachability problem for Petri nets is well known for its computational complexity: its Ackermann-completeness has only recently been established (see~\cite{DBLP:conf/focs/Leroux21,DBLP:conf/focs/CzerwinskiO21} for the lower bound and~\cite{DBLP:conf/lics/LerouxS19} for the upper bound).

+The \emph{boundedness} problem asks whether the reachability set for a given initial marking is finite, and the \emph{liveness} problem asks whether all \emph{transitions} (system actions) remain live forever.
+Both are among the standard analysis problems.
+While boundedness is known to be EXPSPACE-complete~\cite{DBLP:conf/stoc/CardozaLM76,DBLP:journals/tcs/Rackoff78}, liveness is tightly related to reachability~\cite{DBLP:conf/focs/Hack74} and is thus now known to be Ackermann-complete.

 There are also natural structural versions of boundedness and liveness.
-The \emph{structural boundedness} problem asks, given a Petri net, if the net is bounded for each possible initial configuration; the \emph{structural liveness} problem asks, given a~Petri net, if there is an initial configuration for which the net is live.
+The \emph{structural boundedness} problem asks, given a Petri net, whether the net is bounded for every initial marking, while the \emph{structural liveness} problem asks, given a Petri net, whether there exists an initial marking for which the net is live.

 While structural boundedness is easily shown to be in PTIME (and is thus substantially easier than boundedness), structural liveness is only known to be EXPSPACE-hard and decidable~\cite{DBLP:journals/acta/JancarP19}.
-In fact, the decidability result can be strengthened by the recent result on the home-space problem~\cite{DBLP:conf/concur/JancarL23,DBLP:journals/lmcs/JancarL24} that easily implies an Ackermannian upper bound for structural liveness as well, but the huge complexity gap still calls for a clarification.
+In fact, the decidability result can be strengthened by recent results on the home-space problem~\cite{DBLP:conf/concur/JancarL23,DBLP:journals/lmcs/JancarL24}, which readily imply an Ackermannian upper bound for structural liveness as well; nevertheless, the large complexity gap still calls for clarification.

 \emph{Our contribution.} As a step towards clarifying the complexity of \emph{structural liveness} for general Petri nets, we establish \emph{EXPSPACE-completeness} for the class of \emph{conservative nets}, which preserve a weighted sum of tokens throughout their executions.
 We recall that deciding whether a given net is conservative is also in PTIME, similarly to structural boundedness (see, e.g.,~\cite{DBLP:conf/apn/MayrW14}).